tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ### HelloRetryRequest

-In case a HelloRetryRequest (HRR) is sent, the client-facing server enforces the following invariant.
-Let CH1' denote the first ClientHello processed by the server and let CH2' denote the second: either CH1' == CH2' == ClientHelloOuter or CH1' == CH2' == ClientHelloInner.
-In particular, it is an error to process ClientHelloInner followed by ClientHelloOuter or vice versa, as this could trigger undefined protocol behavior.
+In case a HelloRetryRequest (HRR) is sent, the client-facing server MUST consistently accept or decline ECH between the two ClientHellos, using the same ECHConfig, and abort the handshake if this is not possible.
+This is achieved as follows.

 Let CH1 and CH2 denote, respectively, the first and second ClientHello transmitted on the wire by the client.
 (Note that these are not necessarily the